LNG pricing – the enemy within (and the one at the door)

 That’s an exciting position to be in for holders of terminal rights in this region.

-But in order to sink their volumes, they will have to be price competitive with European pipeline gas which means they will have to undercut everyone else which is mainly Russians and Norwegians in this part of the world.
+But to sink their volumes, they will have to be price competitive with European pipeline gas which means they will have to undercut everyone else which is mainly Russians and Norwegians in this part of the world.

 And as there is not enough regasification capacity for all the LNG coming, they will also have to bite each other on the way to salvation.